6 Ways to Reduce Hot Water Costs Without the Cold Showers

 Now that you’ve got a full load to wash, if you want to save more on your energy bills, only use cold water to do your washing.
 Your clothes and dishes will come out just as clean and all while reducing your hot water use.

-Are you still using an old electric storage hot water system for your home’s water heating?
-These water heaters are notoriously inefficient and could be the cause of your high energy bills.
+Are you still using an old electric hot water storage system for your home’s water heating?
+Electric hot water systems are notoriously inefficient and could be the cause of your high energy bills.

-The most energy-efficient models available are instant hot water systems.
+The most energy-efficient models of gas heating available are instant hot water systems.
 These heat water on demand rather than heating a whole storage tank regardless of whether you use all the water.

-Instant hot water heaters come in both gas and electric models and so are suitable for any household.
-In most states, gas is the more cost-effective energy source.
+Instant hot water heaters come in both gas and electric models and are typically suitable for any household.
+In most states, natural gas is the more cost-effective energy source.

 There is a slight delay between turning the hot water tap on and for the water to become hot.
 They also have a limited hot water output and so aren’t the best for big families.
 While less energy efficient than an instant water heater, modern storage tanks are still a good option for larger homes.

-For most cases in Australia, solar gas boosted storage tanks will be the most energy-efficient option.
-If solar and instant hot water isn’t an option, a gas storage tank is your next choice.
+In most cases across Australia, heat pumps or a solar hot water system with an electric or gas booster will be the most energy-efficient option.
+If solar and instant hot water isn’t an option, a gas instant hot water unit is your next choice.

 Then you need to consider what size water tank would suit your home.
 Too large of a tank and you’re wasting energy heating water you won’t use.
 Too small and you’ll be constantly running out of water and needing to wait for it to heat up again.